Thompson Sampling Algorithms for Cascading Bandits

 \section{Abstract}

-Motivated by efficient optimization for online recommender systems, we revisit the cascading bandit model proposed by Kveton et al.\ (2015).
-While Thompson sampling (TS) algorithms have been shown to be empirically superior to Upper Confidence Bound (UCB) algorithms for cascading bandits, theoretical guarantees are only known for the latter, not the former.
-In this paper, we close the gap by designing and analyzing a TS algorithm, {\sc TS-Cascade}, that achieves the state-of-the-art regret bound for cascading bandits.
-Next, we derive a nearly matching regret lower bound, with information-theoretic techniques and judiciously constructed cascading bandit instances.
-In complement, we also provide a problem-dependent upper bound on the regret of the Thompson sampling algorithm with Beta-Bernoulli update; this upper bound is tighter than a recent derivation by \cite{pmlr-v89-huyuk19a}.
-Finally, we consider a linear generalization of the cascading bandit model, which allows efficient learning in large cascading bandit problem instances.
-We introduce a TS algorithm, which enjoys a regret bound that depends on the dimension of the linear model but not the number of items.
+Motivated by the pressing need for efficient optimization in online recommender systems, we revisit the cascading bandit model proposed by Kveton et al.\ (2015).
+While Thompson sampling (TS) algorithms have been shown to be empirically superior to Upper Confidence Bound (UCB) algorithms for cascading bandits, theoretical guarantees are only known for the latter.
+In this paper, we first provide a problem-dependent upper bound on the regret of a TS algorithm with Beta-Bernoulli updates; this upper bound is tighter than a recent derivation under a more general setting by \cite{pmlr-v89-huyuk19a}.
+Next, we design and analyze another TS algorithm with Gaussian updates, {\sc TS-Cascade}. {\sc TS-Cascade} achieves the state-of-the-art regret bound for cascading bandits.
+Complementarily, we consider a linear generalization of the cascading bandit model, which allows efficient learning in large cascading bandit problem instances.
+We introduce and analyze a TS algorithm, which enjoys a regret bound that depends on the dimension of the linear model but not the number of items.
+Finally, by using information-theoretic techniques and judiciously constructing cascading bandit instances, we derive a nearly matching regret lower bound for the standard model.
 Our paper establishes the first theoretical guarantees on TS algorithms for stochastic combinatorial bandit problem model with partial feedback.
-Numerical experiments demonstrate the superiority of our TS algorithms compared to existing UCB algorithms.
+Numerical experiments demonstrate the superiority of the proposed TS algorithms compared to existing UCB-based ones.